Mary Sheffield: Detroit City Council

 In 2013, Sheffield ran for the Detroit City Council seat for the fifth district.
 She defeated Adam Hollier in the non-partisan November general election.
 At age 26, Sheffield became the youngest Detroit council member in history.
 She won reelection in 2017 against Jewel Ware, a Wayne County commissioner, and was reelected in 2021 without opposition.

 In January 2022, the members of the council elected Sheffield to serve as council president over Mary D. Waters, succeeding Brenda Jones.
 She became the youngest president of the council.

 Mayor of Detroit

 In August 2023, Sheffield set up an exploratory committee for a candidacy for mayor of Detroit in the 2025 election, hiring Nick Rathod as an advisor.
 Following the decision of Mike Duggan, the incumbent mayor, to not seek another term, Sheffield announced her candidacy to succeed him in December 2024.

+During her mayoral campaign she campaigned on investing in underserved neighborhoods, saying in her primary election victory speech, "I do believe that our neighborhoods need more investment without a doubt.
+We are going to elevate issues and ensure that we're bringing more attention to our communities."

 Sheffield placed first in the primary election, and advanced to the general election in November.
 She defeated Solomon Kinloch Jr., becoming the first woman to be elected mayor of Detroit.
+She was sworn into office on January 1, 2026.

+Personal life

+In December 2025, Sheffield married Rickey Jackson Jr., a program manager for a nonprofit organization.
+Jackson is also the brother of WNBA player Rickea Jackson.